Devolutions/devolutions-labs/README.md

 &([ScriptBlock]::Create((irm "https://aka.ms/install-powershell.ps1"))) -UseMSI -Quiet
 ```

+At this point, it is advised to reboot.

 From this point forward, always use PowerShell 7, as Windows PowerShell compatibility is not guaranteed.

 ## Host Initialization